Winter Garden Theatre: 2000s to present

 All Broadway theaters temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
 Beetlejuices run, which had been scheduled to end that June, ended prematurely due to an extension of the COVID-19 closure.
 The musical eventually relocated to the Marquis Theatre in 2022.
 During its closure, a stagehand at the Winter Garden died after falling while taking down props for Beetlejuice in November 2020; the Occupational Safety and Health Administration fined the Shuberts as a result.
 The theater also hosted the 74th Tony Awards in September 2021.
 The Winter Garden reopened on December 20, 2021, with previews of The Music Man, which officially opened in February 2022.
 The production ran for 374 performances through January 2023.
 Back to the Future: The Musical opened at the theater in August 2023 and closed in January 2025 after 597 performances.
 This was followed by a two-month run of the stage adaptation of the film Good Night, and Good Luck in 2025, starring George Clooney; Good Night, and Good Luck set the theater's box office record, grossing $4,238,813 over eight performances during the week of May 19–25, 2025.
 A six-month-long revival of Mamma Mia! opened at the Winter Garden in August 2025.
+This was followed by a 14-week revival of Death of a Salesman, which opened in April 2026.
+The 2025 West End revival of Much Ado About Nothing is planned to transfer to the Winter Garden for November 2026 January 2027.
+This will be followed by the transfer of the 2025 West End revival of Evita for March 2027.